webappio/docs/tuning-performance/020_run_repeatable.md

 Sometimes it's not sufficient to just cache directories (`CACHE`), it'd be best to cache complex state such as running processes or mounted files.

-LayerCI provides this powerful but dangerous caching mechanism via `RUN REPEATABLE`.
+Layer provides this powerful but dangerous caching mechanism via `RUN REPEATABLE`.
 It's particularly useful for complicated declarative cluster state like `docker`, `docker-compose` and `kubectl`.

 It's recommended to combine RUN REPEATABLE with [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) for large performance improvements.